abogoyavlensky/automigrate/README.md

                                     :jdbc-url "jdbc:postgresql://localhost:5432/mydb?user=myuser&password=secret"}}}}
 ```

-You can choose any paths you want for `:models-file` and `:migrations-dir`.
-Then you could use it as:
+You can then use it as:

 ```shell
 clojure -T:migrations make